Rock Falls High School to host Mobile Museum of Tolerance in May

-The traveling museum, which will not be open to the public, will be stationed at RFHS, 101 12th Ave., from Monday, May 5, through Thursday, May 8.
-The museum will also visit Rock Falls Middle School, 1701 12th Ave., on Friday, May 9.
+The traveling museum, which will not be open to the public, will be stationed at the school, 101 12th Ave., from Monday, May 5, through Thursday, May 8.
+The museum also will visit Rock Falls Middle School, 1701 12th Ave., on Friday, May 9.

 The MMOT is the first-of-its-kind free traveling education center, equipped with state-of-the-art technology and interactive programming designed to fight antisemitism and all forms of hate, according to a news release.
 It was developed by the Simon Wiesenthal Center and modeled after the Museum of Tolerance in Los Angeles.